matriphe/laravel-imageupload/README.md

 ### Laravel 5.x Installation

 Open the `config/app.php` and add this line in `providers` section.

 ```php
 Matriphe\Imageupload\ImageuploadServiceProvider::class,
 ```

 Still on `config/app.php` file, add this line in `aliases` section.

 ```php
 'Imageupload' => Matriphe\Imageupload\ImageuploadFacade::class,
 ```

-## Publish Configuration
+## Publish Configuration and Migration File

-To control the configuration, you have to *publish* the configuration file.
+To control the configuration, you have to publish the configuration file.

 ```bash
 php artisan vendor:publish --provider="Matriphe\Imageupload\ImageuploadServiceProvider"
 ```

-After running this command, there will be `config/imageupload.php` file.
+After running this command, there will be `config/imageupload.php` config file and `database/migrations/2017_07_24_024410_create_image_upload_table.php` migration file.

+### Configuration

+Please check the `config/imageupload.php` for more detail.
+You can use `.env` to config based on your environment.

+### Migration

+By default, migration file will create `image_uploads` table.
+Check the file and modify to fit your need.

+### Model

+You can create a model to extend the built-in model, by extending `Matriphe\Imageupload\ImageuploadModel`.
+Please check this file too and adjust to fit your need.

-## Upload Something
+## Try Upload Something!

 After publishing the configuration file, you can set up a route, view, and start upload something.